2024 Official Rules

 2.23 The top 150 prizes are determined by largest weight and time registered.
 In the event of a tie, the first fish registered takes priority.

 4.2 Participants understand and are aware that the weather in Minnesota can be severe.
-Participants are aware that participating in the Event may subject participants to extremely cold conditions, which can be dangerous and cause injury if the participant is not properly prepared.
-Similarly, the weather may be warmer and cause extraordinarily slippery conditions on the ice.
-Although particular Rules, equipment, and personal discipline may reduce the risks associated with participating in the Event, the risk of serious injury does exist and cannot be completely eliminated.
+Participants are aware that participating in the Event may subject participants to adverse conditions, which can be dangerous and cause injury if the participant is not properly prepared.
+Although particular rules, equipment, and personal discipline may reduce the risks associated with participating in the Event, the risk of serious injury does exist and cannot be completely eliminated.
 In the event of significant weather conditions during competition, the Event Director will advise regarding any change, delay, suspension and/or cancellation of one or more hours or day(s).

-4.3 No firearms will be allowed in Event Site during Event hours, unless you have an active licensed concealed carry permit or are a credentialed law enforcement officer.
+4.4 No firearms will be allowed in Event Site during Event hours unless the carrier has an active licensed concealed carry permit or is a credentialed law enforcement officer.

-5.1 At the sole discretion of the Event Director or his/her designee, random third-party administered polygraph examinations may be administered before the Event, on site during the Event, or at any time after the Event.
-All Participants agree to submit to any such third-party administered polygraph examination upon the request of the Event Director and further agrees to provide truthful and honest responses as to be determined by the third-party polygraph examiner.
+5.1 At the sole discretion of the Event Director or his/her designee, random third-party administered polygraph examinations may be administered before the event, on site during the event, or at any time after the event.
+All Participants agree to submit to any such third-party administered polygraph examination upon the request of the Event Director and further agree to provide truthful and honest responses as to be determined by the third-party polygraph examiner.

-5.5 Participants acknowledge and agree that Event may disclose the results of the polygraph exam.
-Whether disclosure occurs is at the sole discretion of the Jaycees.
+5.5 Participants acknowledge and agree that event coordinators may disclose the results of the polygraph exam.
+Whether disclosure occurs is at the sole discretion of the Brainerd Jaycees.

 6.1 All protests or disputes relating to any matter involving the Rules and/or the Event must be registered in writing with the Event Director no later than 3:15 p.m. the day of the Event.
 Protests made after the deadline will be disregarded.
 This section does not apply to reporting suspected cheating.

-6.2 Any protest filed by a Participant shall be heard by the Event Director or a delegate of the Event Director.
-After reviewing the protest submitted, the Event Director shall inform the protesting Participant of the Event Director’s decision.
+6.2 Any protest filed by a Participant shall be heard by the Event Director and/or a delegate of the Event Director.
+After reviewing the protest submitted, the Event Director and/or delegate shall inform the protesting Participant of the Event Director’s decision.
 The Event Director’s decision is final and not subject to further appeal.

 8.1 The Rules shall be governed by and construed in accordance with the laws of the State of Minnesota in all respects, including matters of construction, interpretation, validity, and enforcement.

-8.3 Event officials reserve the right to refuse entry to anyone in their sole discretion.
+8.3 Event officials reserve the right to refuse entry to anyone at their sole discretion.

 8.4 Glass containers are not allowed in the contest area and will be confiscated by Event Staff.

-8.4 Only official drones are allowed in the contest area.
-All private drones will be removed and the owners may be disqualified from the contest.
+8.4 All drones must have prior authorization.
+Any unauthorized drones will be removed and the owners may be disqualified from the contest.

 8.5 Members of the Brainerd Jaycees are ineligible to fish the contest.